ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 # What is the goal?
-The primary goal is to have a protocol to establish a secure chain of trust outside the traditional RRR EPP model.
+The primary goal is to have a protocol to establish a secure chain of trust that involves parties that are not in the traditional RRR EPP model, or when EPP is not used.

-In the general case there should be a way to find the right Registrar/Registry entity to talk to but that does not exist.
-Whois[] is the natural protocol to carry such information but that protocol is unreliable and hard to parse.
+In the general case there should be a way to find the right Registrar/Registry entity to talk to, but it does not exist.
+Whois[] is the natural protocol to carry such information but that protocol but is unreliable and hard to parse.
 Its proposed successor RDAP [@RFC7480] has yet be deployed on most TLD's.

 The preferred communication mechanism is to use is to use a REST [@RFC6690]